CovacCrypto/covacpass-public/privacy.md

 If you use our App, we also collect the following information:
 Geolocation Information.
 We may request access or permission to and track location-based information from your mobile device, either continuously or while you are using our App, to provide certain location-based services.
 If you wish to change our access or permissions, you may do so in your device's settings.
 Mobile Device Access.
-We may request access or permission to certain features from your mobile device, including your mobile device's bluetooth, camera, storage, and other features.
+We may request access or permission to certain features from your mobile device, including your mobile device's bluetooth, camera, storage, social media accounts, and other features.
 If you wish to change our access or permissions, you may do so in your device's settings.
 Push Notifications.
 We may request to send you push notifications regarding your account or certain features of the App.
 If you wish to opt-out from receiving these types of communications, you may turn them off in your device's settings.
 This information is primarily needed to maintain the security and operation of our App, for troubleshooting and for our internal analytics and reporting purposes.